-Empirical evidence has demonstrated a relationship between insecure attachment to caregivers and higher anxiety and depressive symptoms in children, but results are mixed and inconsistent. ^{12,25,26} This is partly due to methodological variability across studies.
-One meta-analysis measured attachment in infancy through observational studies only and found that a child with an insecure attachment is twice as likely to have internalising problems as a child with secure attachment,12 although the causal relationship is unknown.
-There is some evidence that there are differences between maternal and paternal influence on child outcomes;^{26,27} with father-child attachment predicting clinical levels of anxiety whereas mother-child attachment did not.26 the causal role of parental behaviours in the development of anxiety and depression.
+Empirical evidence has demonstrated a relationship between insecure attachment to caregivers and higher anxiety and depressive symptoms in children, but results are mixed and inconsistent.

+12,25,26 This is partly due to methodological variability across studies.
+One meta-analysis measured attachment in infancy through observational studies only and found that a child with an insecure attachment is twice as likely to have internalising problems as a child with secure attachment,

+12 although the causal relationship is unknown.
+There is some evidence that there are differences between maternal and paternal influence on child outcomes;

+26,27 with father-child attachment predicting clinical levels of anxiety whereas mother-child attachment did not.

+The majority of research remains questionnaire-based and cross-sectional.
+Although there are studies that have used longitudinal or experimental designs, more research is needed to assess the causal role of parental behaviours in the development of anxiety and depression.
 At the same time, far more sophisticated work is needed to understand the complex interplay between parent behaviours and the age of the child, informant source and parent gender.
-Indeed, research to date has focused mostly on mothers, although recent research investigating the unique role of fathers in the development of anxiety and depression in early childhood has emerged.^{26,27} Most of the research has also been conducted in predominantly Western populations, and research on the relationship between parenting and emotional health across diverse cultures is needed.
+Indeed, research to date has focused mostly on mothers, although recent research investigating the unique role of fathers in the development of anxiety and depression in early childhood has emerged.
+Most of the research has also been conducted in predominantly Western populations, and research on the relationship between parenting and emotional health across diverse cultures is needed.
 Another difficulty of research examining the role of parents in child anxiety and depression is to examine the impact of parental behaviours independent of the influence of shared genes.